 For those financial instruments for which it is practicable to estimate a fair value, the following methods and assumptions were used.
 For cash equivalents, accounts receivable and accounts payable, the carrying amount approximates the fair value because of the short-term maturity of the instruments.
-The fair value of the Company's long-term debt is estimated at \$290 million and \$358 million as of December 31, 2008 and 2007, respectively, using a discounted cash flow analysis, based on the current rates available to the Company for debt of similar maturities and credit risk.
-The book value of the long-term debt is \$287 million and \$289 million as of December 31, 2008 and 2007, respectively.
-The fair value of advances for construction contracts is estimated at \$66 million as of December 31, 2008, and \$64 million as of December 31, 2007, based on data of recent market transactions.
+The fair value of the Company's long-term debt is estimated at \$367 million and \$290 million as of December 31, 2009 and 2008, respectively, using the published quoted market price, if available, or the discounted cash flow analysis, based on the current rates available to the Company for debt of similar maturities and credit risk.
+The book value of the long-term debt is \$374 million as of December 31, 2009 and 2008, respectively.
+The fair value of advances for construction contracts is estimated at \$74 million as of December 31, 2009, and \$66 million as of December 31, 2009, and \$60 milli